lostpebble/pullstate/README.md

 * ~1.1KB minified and gzipped! (excluding Immer and React)
 * Built with Typescript, providing a great dev experience if you're using it too
+* Provides `<InjectStateStore>` render-prop component for those who don't like change 🐌

-_Inspired by a now seemingly abandoned library - [bey](https://github.com/jamiebuilds/bey), sharing much of the same interface - but with a hooks implementation.
+_Inspired by the now seemingly abandoned library - [bey](https://github.com/jamiebuilds/bey), sharing a similar interface but with a hooks implementation (and server-side rendering).
 Bey was in turn inspired by [react-copy-write](https://github.com/aweary/react-copy-write)._

 **Let's dive right in**